mdp-toolkit/mdp-docs/source/tutorial_src/tutorial.rst

 -----

 A *node* is the basic building block of an MDP application.
-It represents a data processing element, like for example a learning algorithm, a data filter, or a visualization step (see the `Node List`_ section for an exhaustive list and references).
+It represents a data processing element, for example a learning algorithm, a data filter, or a visualization step (see the `Node List`_ section for an exhaustive list and references).

-Each node can have one or more training phases, during which the internal structures are learned from training data (e.g. the weights of a neural network are adapted or the covariance matrix is estimated) and an execution phase, where new data can be processed forwards (by processing the data through the node) or backwards (by applying the inverse of the transformation computed by the node if defined).
+Each node can have one or more *training phases*, during which the internal structures are learned from training data (e.g. the weights of a neural network are adapted or the covariance matrix is estimated) and an *execution phase*, where new data can be processed forwards (by processing the data through the node) or backwards (by applying the inverse of the transformation computed by the node if defined).

-Nodes have been designed to be applied to arbitrarily long sets of data: if the underlying algorithms supports it, the internal structures can be updated incrementally by sending multiple batches of data (this is equivalent to online learning if the chunks consists of single observations, or to batch learning if the whole data is sent in a single chunk).
-It is thus possible to perform computations on amounts of data that would not fit into memory or to generate data on-the-fly.
+Nodes have been designed to be applied to arbitrarily long sets of data;
+provided the underlying algorithms support it, the internal structures can be updated incrementally by sending multiple batches of data (this is equivalent to online learning if the chunks consists of single observations, or to batch learning if the whole data is sent in a single chunk).
+This makes it possible to perform computations on large amounts of data that would not fit into memory and to generate data on-the-fly.

-A ``Node`` also defines some utility methods, like for example ``copy`` and ``save``, that return an exact copy of a node and save it in a file, respectively.
-Additional methods may be present, depending on the algorithm.
+A ``Node`` also defines some utility methods, for example ``copy``, which returns an exact copy of a node,  and ``save``, which writes it in a file.
+Additional methods may also be present, depending on the algorithm.

 Node Instantiation
 ~~~~~~~~~~~~~~~~~~~
-Nodes can be obtained by creating an instance of the ``Node`` class.
+A node can be obtained by creating an instance of the ``Node`` class.

 Each node is characterized by an input dimension (i.e., the
 dimensionality of the input vectors), an output dimension, and a